 It's beginning to look a lot like Christmas ...

-Aberdeen will come alive with some seasonal sparkle for the 2020 festive season.
+Aberdeen has come alive with seasonal sparkle for the 2020 festive season.
 Christmas in Aberdeen will look different this year but there will still be lots to enjoy.

 Community Festive Lighting Fund

 Small financial grants were available to community groups and organisations to decorate their local community as a way of celebrating the festive season.
 The application process closed noon, Friday 13 November.

 Groups may receive up to £3000 to support a festive activity which can include decorations, festive lighting, trees and other festive related fixtures.

 Supported by Aberdeen City Council, Aberdeen Inspired have launched the Aberdeen Gift Card.
 Give the gift of Aberdeen this Christmas and enjoy all the city has to offer.
 Whether it’s great shopping, fantastic food or excellent entertainment, experience the city centre with the Aberdeen Gift Card.

 The Aberdeen Gift Card is a prepaid Mastercard that can be used like a debit or credit card on retail, leisure, hospitality and other services in the city centre.